GROUP-3-AND101/Milestone_1_Design-o-rama/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!
+- [x] List anything else that you added to improve your submission!
+- [x] Tab Navigation

 ## Notes